 Below these settings is a scheduling selector, where you can say which folder should be examined, and when.

-You can create multi-part schedules, for example to scan your Documents folder every night, and your entire computer once a week.
+You can create multi-part schedules, for example to scan your Users folder every night, and your entire server once a week.
 To do so, click the + button to the right of the schedule item: another schedule item will appear beneath it.
 Make changes in that schedule item as you like.
 You can add as many schedule items as you like this way; to remove one of them, click the - button next to it.

 The order of schedule items is not important; if you've scheduled two scans to run at the same time, they will occur simultaneously.